Northern Ireland Region (15)

 William's specialism lies in Healthcare Design, working closely with RQIA and other statutory bodies to deliver functional and compliant care and medical facilities.
 William leads design teams from conception to completion on site to maximise and ensure efficiency, collaboration and compliance with CDM regulations.
 William's understanding of the RQIA standards, policies and clients' requirements ensures that designs are both functional and commercially viable.

 William received his Chartership in August 2017.
-Since then, he has gone on to become a Regional CPD Officer for the Region 15 Committee and has recently been elected as the Region 15 Councillor, which will take effect in November 2019.
+Since then, he has gone on to become a Regional CPD Officer for the Region 15 Committee, and Region 15 Councillor.
 William took up his position as Chair for the Northern Ireland aspirATion Group in 2013 whilst studying for his degree.
 He has been a key contributor to growing the group substantially since conception, working alongside industry leading companies to connect students with employers and to create networking opportunities.
+In November 2020, he was elected to the position of overarching Chair of the aspirATion Group.

 Bob worked in the architectural profession for 17 years and has been a full member of the Institute since 1968.
 He became self-employed in 1975 up until his retirement in 2008 where, during his career, he employed up to three Architectural Technologists and worked on small to medium sized projects.
 These included private houses and housing developments, together with commercial and industrial projects.
 For the last 29 years, he has been a Director at Carrickfergus Enterprise Agency.